 Mō Whatunga Tangata, Whatunga Mātanga

-Connected Educator Aotearoa New Zealand is an initiative designed to support and promote networked approaches to educational professional learning.
+Connected Educator New Zealand is an initiative designed to support and promote networked approaches to educational professional learning.

 The two videos above tell you more.